BallAerospace/COSMOS/frontend/cosmosc2-tool-base/README.md

 ## Getting Started

-1. At the COSMOS Admin - Plugins, upload the cosmos-tool-base.gem file
+1. At the COSMOS Admin - Plugins, upload the cosmosc2-tool-base.gem file

 ## Contributing